dorcasa/gacd/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ###column 1
-    subject
+    label: subject
-        ID number of person (subject) whose activity was measured Integer from 1 to 30
+        ID number of person (subject) whose activity was measured
+        values: Integer from 1 to 30

 ###column 2
-    activity
+    label: activity
-        Descriptive name of activity, one of the following LAYING
+        Descriptive name of activity, one of the following
+        values:
+        LAYING
         SITTING
         STANDING